J-The-Fox/J-The-Fox/README.md

 ## About Me
 ![icons](https://skillicons.dev/icons?i=py,java,arch,debian,raspberrypi,arduino,neovim,vscodium,git,fediverse "Some things I do or use")
 Just your average programmer who works on projects from time to time.
-I am a FIRST Alumni of FRC Team 5098 and have been apart of FIRST for around 6-7 years now at this point.
-Currently studying Computer Science and Computer Engineering at Missouri University of Science & Technology.
-I primarily use Java and Python for any projects.
-However, it is most often Python or Circuit Python (despite what my account says).
-The 2 main projects I am working on is the Student Unmanned Aerial Systems Competition (SUAS) with the Multirotor team here at Missouri S&T and the First Robotics Competition (FRC) that I was in!
+Mostly school related things currently as ADHD is rough sometimes.
+I'll get to finishing and/or uploading some other stuff I have at some point. ...hopefully >.>
+I'm studying Computer Science and Computer Engineering.
+Am a FIRST Alumni of FRC Team 5098!

+I use Arch btw :3

 ### Certifications
 - CPR
 - PC Pro
 - CompTIA A+
-- ***(All certifications below this line are in-progress or planning to be completed in the future)***
 - CompTIA Linux+
-- CompTIA Network+
-- Missouri Water Volunteer Quality Monitoring
-- Remote Pilot Certificate

 ## Contact
 - Email: j.t.mcneely06@gmail.com